 Private entities like fertilizer companies conduct soil sampling and field trials and have services like the provision of accurate soil-related information to farmers through the support of YEAN, a youth network.
 The knowledge entities such as RICA, IITA, ISRIC and UNILAK have soil information such as soil pH and soil type.
 The data is used to make soil maps and suitable measures on soil and water conservation measures. development agencies share socio-economic data that focuses on market related data, youth involved in agriculture and registration.
 Farmer cooperatives such as Horeco also provide LSC data.
 Knowledge institutes like RAB and ICRAF are also sources of LSC data.
 RAB relies on Rwanda Meteo for weather and climate data.
 Organizations that work and share information with RAB include NLA (land ownership data), Meteo Rwanda (weather data), NISR (socio-economic data), and RWB.

-The data providers of ISFM data supply data that is used in policy development by government agencies, create investment plans for the private sector, improve products and service delivery of on-going projects or programs, enhance natural resource management, carry out awareness campaigns, market development and industry crop promotion.
+The ISFM data providers supply data that is used in policy development by government agencies, create investment plans for the private sector, improve products and service delivery of on-going projects or programs, enhance natural resource management, carry out awareness campaigns, market development and industry crop promotion.
 However, the data is unavailable and only available to a few organizations.
 The ISFM data is accessible in form of reports and in most scenarios the data is either partially accessible or accessible upon request.
 A few can access a full report.

 Besides LSC data being unavailable and inaccessible, there are other challenges that stakeholders encounter when using LSC data.
 Examples of challenges include poor resolution of satellite images and data is presented in a non-standard format.
 This makes it difficult to extract useful data and process it.